 - As a result, a large number of Jews started flowing into Palestine and they bought land and started settling down there.

-- By 1916, Palestine came under the British control after the Sykes-Picot Agreement (a secret agreement between Great Britain and France).
+- By 1916, Palestine came under British control after the Sykes-Picot Agreement (a secret agreement between Great Britain and France).
 This led to the division of the old Ottoman Turkish Empire.

-- After Nazis gained power in Germany in 1930s, the Jews influx to Palestine took a major turn with hundreds of thousands of them resettled from Europe to Palestine.
+- After the Nazis gained power in Germany in the 1930s, the Jews influx to Palestine took a major turn with hundreds of thousands of them resettled from Europe to Palestine.
 Arabs saw this as a threat to their homeland and they fought bitterly with them.
 As the British Government remained as a mute spectator, violence reached its peak.

 - In 1947, the British Government referred the question of the future of Palestine to the United Nations.
 UN voted to split the land into two countries.
-Jewish people accepted the agreement and declared independence of Israel.
+Jewish people accepted the agreement and declared the independence of Israel.

 Arab’s fight against the Israel (1948-49)